Genomic surveillance in action

 This was especially important when someone fell ill in an area outside of the main epidemic area: could their virus be traced back to the main epidemic?
 Or were they the first person affected by a new outbreak?

 The genomic surveillance performed during the 2013-16 West African Ebola epidemic became unexpectedly useful in 2021, when a new cluster of cases emerged in Guinea.
 Their genetic sequence was almost identical to that of the earlier epidemic.

 This led to speculation as to whether the virus lay dormant in a survivor before becoming infectious again years later – opening new areas of research about how the virus behaves.

 Genomic surveillance can also provide vital information for outbreaks on a far smaller scale.

-Epidemics and pandemics aren’t the only areas where genomic surveillance is useful.
-It can provide vital information for outbreaks on a far smaller scale, as one English hospital found out.
+Epidemics and pandemics aren’t the only times that genomic surveillance is useful.
+It can also provide vital information for outbreaks on a far smaller scale, as one English hospital found out.

 During an outbreak of the superbug MRSA (the bacteria Methicillin-Resistant Staphylococcus aureus) in the hospital’s maternity unit, genomic surveillance determined that most cases came from a common source.

 Despite proper actions to deep-clean the wards and implement changes, a second outbreak occurred – and this was linked to the first by sequencing.